grpc/grpc-dotnet/doc/implementation_comparison.md

 Grpc.Core: conforms with the spec thanks to the C-core dependency.
 It is currently not possible to provide custom C# resolvers via resolver API (the APIs are in C core and aren't exposed in the C# layer).

-grpc-dotnet: Resolving is fully supported, and also provides an [API to write custom resolvers](https://learn.microsoft.com/aspnet/core/grpc/loadbalancingwrite-custom-resolvers-and-load-balancers).
+grpc-dotnet: Resolving is fully supported on .NET 5 or later. grpc-dotnet also provides an [API to write custom resolvers](https://learn.microsoft.com/aspnet/core/grpc/loadbalancingwrite-custom-resolvers-and-load-balancers).

 https://github.com/grpc/grpc/blob/master/doc/naming.md